-The current policy does well in setting out the factors which applications should consider in relation to each objective, and the control measures that they can put in place to address any concerns.
+The current policy does well in setting out the factors which applicants should consider in relation to each objective, and the control measures that they can put in place to address any concerns.
 However, this could be strengthened further by providing more detail about the conditions the Board can/will apply in relation to each of the objectives.
-It would also be good to provide more of the East Ayrshire context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures which have had an impact etc.
+It would also be good to provide more of Renfrewshire context in relation to each objective e.g. relevant statistics or evidence of the current situation, identification of any issues that are a particular concern, measures which have had an impact etc.

-The existing policy also calls on licence holders and other stakeholders to be mindful of the objectives when providing their services, and to consider them when formulating their operating plans.
+The existing policy states that applicants should be able to demonstrate that all those factors which impact on the objectives have been considered.
 AFS would recommend that the Board explicitly requires that applicants demonstrate how they have done this as part of the application process.
 For example, the Board could require that applicants supply a written statement detailing how they will promote the objectives.
 Having a statement of licensing objectives attached to their licence could help to focus applicant's attention on the objectives and ensure that they are afforded proper consideration in any proceedings.
 In addition, it is appropriate that the Board should go further and look to the evidence in respect of each of the five licensing objectives, also expecting applicants to provide evidence that suitable measures will be implemented and maintained.